aeongt710/orcaglen/README.md

 ## 4. Profit Allocation (Post-Tax)

 - Owner Draw: **50 %** → 18.7 PKR
+- **Initial Employee Fixed Share: 10 %** → 3.74 PKR
-- Employee Profit Pool: **36 %** → 13.5 PKR
+- Employee Profit Pool: **26 %** → 9.74 PKR
-- Growth/Reserve Fund: **14 %** → 5.2 PKR
+- Growth/Reserve Fund: **20 %** → 7.48 PKR

+**Note:** The Employee Profit Pool (26%) plus Initial Employee Fixed Share (10%) totals the previous 36% allocated to employees.
+The Initial Employee Fixed Share of 10% is guaranteed to employees regardless of evaluation; the remaining Employee Profit Pool is distributed based on performance.

-**Note:** The Employee Profit Pool will be distributed **only among employees actively engaged in the specific project(s) or product(s) generating the profit** (e.g., ERPNext, SMS, Hospital).
-Employees not involved in those projects during the profit period will not receive a share from that pool.
+**Also Note:** The Employee Profit Pool and Initial Fixed Share will be distributed **only among employees actively engaged in the specific project(s) or product(s) generating the profit** (e.g., ERPNext, SMS, Hospital).
+Employees not involved in those projects during the profit period will not receive a share from those pools.

 ---